Roy Gardner Award

 Roy Gardner was a basketball official who was a math teacher for 34 years at Batesville High School.
 He coached basketball at Westland, Rising Sun and Batesville as well as track, baseball and golf at Batesville, with his teams capturing numerous championships.
 As an official, Gardner worked the 1955, 1956 and 1959 State Finals.
 He also officiated in the Big Ten from 1959 through 1969, and he called the East-West College All-Star Games in Hinkle Fieldhouse in 1968 and 1969.
 Gardner was born in 1919 in Lawrenceburg, lettered in basketball and track at Ball State University and passed away in 1977.
 He was inducted into the Ball State Athletics Hall of Fame in 1981 and the Ripley County Basketball Hall of Fame in 2003.
 The IBCA has presented an award to an outstanding basketball official in Roy Gardner’s name since 1978.

-Eric Coburn of Leesburg is the winner of the 2023 Roy Gardner Award.
+Bill Brinkman of Lawrenceburg is the winner of the 2025 IBCA Roy Gardner Award.

 Past Winners